plantanapp/documentation/search-boost/search-engine/search_engine.md

 * **DNN doesn't support high customization for the Search Input and Search Results Module**

-Search Boost handles this elegantly by using XSL templates which basically put you in charge of everything in terms of what to display, the layout and the design.
+Search Boost handles this elegantly by using Razor templates which basically put you in charge of everything in terms of what to display, the layout and the design.

 * **DNN Indexer is not transparent**